pixelsdb/pixels/README.md

 ## Build Pixels
 Install JDK (8.0 is recommended), and open Pixels as a maven project in IntelliJ.
-When the project is fully indexed and the dependencies are successfully downloaded, use the maven's `package` command to build it.
+When the project is fully indexed and the dependencies are successfully downloaded, use `mvn package` command to build it.
 Some test params are missing for the unit tests, you can simply create arbitrary values for them.

 The build may take tens of seconds to complete.
 After that, find `pixels-daemon-*-full.jar` in `pixels-daemon/target`, which is the jar to run Pixels daemons.
 It will be used in the installation.